 When it comes to preventing pimples on your scalp, the same rules apply here as your face, namely keeping your hands off.
 Picking and prodding at blemishes will only make them more numerous.
 Additionally, as with any other area of acne, scalp breakouts can potentially be hormonal.
 In that case, a visit to the dermatologist, as per Greenfield's suggestion, is best.

 However, if you are prone to oily hair, it could be an excess of oil.
 You'll want to be sure you're washing with water every other day, even if you skip the shampoo—especially after workouts.
 Schultz agrees that washing your hair to prevent excess oil is super important.
 Look for shampoos with ingredients like salicylic acid, coal tar, or cortisone.
-Salicylic acid and coal tar can reduce dandruff and oil production on your scalp, while cortisone helps treat inflammation and dryness.
+Salicylic acid and coal tar are meant to help reduce dandruff and oil production on your scalp, while cortisone helps treat inflammation and dryness.
 A shampoo with cortisone is normally only available in the doctor's office, so be sure to check with your dermatologist.

 The good news about washing your hair more frequently?
 "There's no such thing as over-washing your hair," Schultz says, however, this may not apply to those with natural, coily hair.
 If you prefer your regular shampoo because it's volumizing or makes your hair silky soft, feel free to go in for a second shampoo after using an acne-formulated shampoo.